Nearly 2,000 night flights to be operated during Lunar New Year holiday

 Bamboo Airways said it has just added one more Airbus A320 aircraft to its fleet.
 As planned, another will be added to the firm’s fleet from the middle of January.

-It plans to increase its capacity by over 20 percent during peak times, focusing on increasing the frequency of flights on major routes such as Hanoi - Ho Chi Minh City, between Hanoi/HCMC and Da Nang, and those with high demand such as HCMC - Vinh/Thanh Hoa/Hai Phong.
+It plans to increase its capacity by over 20 percent during peak times, focusing on increasing the frequency of flights on major routes such as Hanoi - HCMC, between Hanoi/HCMC and Da Nang, and those with high demand such as HCMC - Vinh/Thanh Hoa/Hai Phong.
 Additionally, the airline will also increase night flights on the routes connecting HCMC with Hanoi, Vinh, and Da Nang.

 Similarly, Vietjet has also added four more aircraft to its fleet, lifting the total aircraft of the firm to 103.